 Contact the Royal Norfolk Harbourmaster on VHF channel 80 or telephone 01502 566726 and obtain berthing instructions before entering their Dock.
 A link to their website is provided below:

-Facilities here include water and electricity on the pontoons, with diesel alongside available.
+Facilities here include water and electricity (included in the mooring fee for visitors) on the pontoons, with diesel alongside available.
 Ashore you will find toilets, showers and a launderette with WiFi also available throughout the Marina.
 Holding tanks can be pumped here.

 Visitors will find a good welcome at the club, and can use the sun lounge overlooking the Marina where bar meals are available.
 The club also offers a la carte dining in it's restaurant.
 They also have some plush accommodation ashore if you've crew has had a hard time and needs a night away from you!